GovTechSG/purple-a11y-tests/README.md

 ## How to run via docker

 #### Prerequisites:
-Install colima then do `colima start`
+Install colima & docker then do `colima start`

 #### Firstly, build docker image and run it:
 ```